nesrinvuralgedik/payrollNonRest/README.md

 ## Description
 A Simple Spring MVC app with no hypermedia.
 What is built is described as RPC (Remote Procedure Call).

-It includes the following dependencies:
+It is built with Maven and includes the following dependencies:
   - Web
   - JPA
   - H2